Definition of Tooth Extraction

 You should avoid hard foods like nuts and seeds until you’ve completely healed from your procedure, as they could irritate your gums further or dislodge blood clots from where your extracted tooth was once located.
 Stick with softer foods like yogurt or mashed potatoes which require less chewing but still provide adequate nutrition while allowing you enough energy throughout your healing process.
 It’s also important that you keep up with oral hygiene by rinsing with lukewarm salt water several times each day as well as using sugar-free gum containing xylitol which helps promote healthy saliva production aiding in wound healing within hours of use after surgery has been completed.
 Applying antibiotic ointment twice daily can also help speed up recovery time while providing protection against infection caused by bacteria entering into open wounds near where the extracted teeth were once located.

-Dr. Juan Arroyo, an oral and maxillofacial surgeon with more than 15 years of experience, has joined the practice of Dr. John Paul Gallardo.
-He performs routine extractions as well as a number of other oral surgeries.
 To learn more about the process before and after and to see if having a tooth pulled is the right choice for you, call the practice at (305) 447-1447 for an appointment today.